Best VPNs for torrenting safely in 2021

 - Surfshark – great low-cost VPN for torrenting

-- Private Internet Access – the most customizable VPN for torrenting
+- Private Internet Access – a highly-customizable torrenting VPN

 Why should I use a VPN when downloading torrents?

-Torrenting is associated with many threats.
+Torrenting without a VPN is associated with many dangers.
 Here are a couple of examples, which might make you reconsider whether you should use torrent clients without a VPN.

 - The connection itself.
 When you’re downloading files via a torrent client, you’re downloading from another user’s computer.
 Everyone who checks seeders list can find your real IP address.
 Which is almost like disclosing your home address in public.